 - The North Central Bronx Hospital, Maternity Unit: Requests knitted items for babies, including booties, blankets, mittens, hats, and sweaters.
 Items may be any size from preemie and birth to three years.
 Preferred fibers are cotton, acrylic, super-wash wool, and wool blends.

-Semiannual charity knitting get-togethers are held at a BAKG member’s home.
+Semiannual charity knitting get-togethers are held either on Zoom or at a BAKG member’s home.
 Information on dates, time, and location is available to members only.